metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Required:

 - `url` (String) URL is the address of the transparency log.
-Defaults to the public log https://rekor.sigstore.dev.
+Defaults to the public Rekor log instance https://rekor.sigstore.dev.

 Optional:

-- `ignore_tlog` (Boolean) IgnoreTlog skip tlog verification
+- `ignore_tlog` (Boolean) IgnoreTlog skips transparency log verification.
-- `pubkey` (String) RekorPubKey is an optional PEM encoded public key to use for a custom Rekor.
-If set, is used to validate signatures on log entries from Rekor.
+- `pubkey` (String) RekorPubKey is an optional PEM-encoded public key to use for a custom Rekor.
+If set, this will be used to validate transparency log signatures from a custom Rekor.